+By an act of the General Assembly approved by the Governor on May 5, 1959, Maryland authorized the creation of a “Maximum Security Hospital” to be built in Jessup.
 The maximum-security area of the hospital constructed in 1959 was built on two levels with six wings jutting into a recreation yard and surrounded by a large wall.
 Between 1972 and 1984, three additional wings were added: the Rehabilitation Wing, the Administration Building and an eighty-bed Medium Security Wing.
-In October of 1994, the Stuart B. Silver Wing of CTPHC was completed.
-This wing houses the admission ward (20 bed unit) five residential wards (30 bed units), a medical clinic, dining facility, chapel, library, conference center, family visiting rooms, and gymnasium.
+In October of 1994, the Stuart B. Silver Wing was completed.
+This wing houses the admission ward five residential wards, a medical clinic, dining facility, multi-purpose room, conference center, family visiting rooms, and gymnasium.
 This wing replaces the original 1959 structure.
-In 2003 the newly renovated Rehabilitation Wing was reopened.
-The hospital is situated on a forty-five acre tract one mile south of Jessup on Dorsey Run Road.
+In 2003 the Rehabilitation Wing received a major renovation and is now one of the most modern and impressive in the state.
+The hospital is situated on a forty-five acre tract in Jessup on Dorsey Run Road.